 I'll be the first to tell you that setting a fitness goal is easy - it's actually following through and seeing the goal to completion that is the hardest thing.
 However, it can be done (and it can be done by YOU)!
-Here are 6 simple steps for reaching your fitness goals.
+Here are 6 simple steps to reach your fitness goals.

 6 Simple Steps to Reach Your Fitness Goals